A Foodcentric Life

 Instructions

-• Heat oven to 350°F degrees then start the mashed potatoes.
-Peel potatoes and cut into quarters or eights.
-Aim for the same size so they cook evenly.
-Place in a medium saucepan, cover with cold water and add 2 teaspoons of sea salt.
-Bring the potatoes to a simmer over medium heat and cook until very tender when a paring knife easily pierces the potatoes.
+• Heat oven to 350°F. Peel potatoes and cut into equal pieces (eighths) so they cook evenly.
+Place in a medium saucepan, cover with cold water, add 1 tablespoon sea salt, bring to a simmer, and cook until very tender when pierced with the tip of a paring knife.

 Notes

-To give this a Southwestern flavor use smoked paprika, smoked pepper, ground cumin and add some chili powder.
+Southwestern flavor - Use smoked paprika, smoked pepper, ground cumin and add some chili powder.

 Nutrition